Phando/Streamdeck-Stonks/README.md

 ## Technical Details

+For crypto **always** use the **-USD** extension: ETH-USD.
+The currency setting below the symbol is used to specify value translations.

 Tiny numbers like the price of SHIB are shown in an abbreviated form.
 The abbreviation trims all but one leading zero and adds a tick. **0.00003968** is shown as **`03968**

 To view the output of the plugin you can point a browser to